 Early detection of breast cancer with screening mammography means that treatment can be started earlier.
 It also means your chances of survival are higher.
-The Parkview Comprehensive Cancer Center helps to make screening mammography available to all women 35 and older through our partnerships with Francine’s Friends and the Breast Diagnostic Center.
+The Parkview Comprehensive Cancer Center helps to make screening mammography available to all women through our partnership with Francine’s Friends and the Breast Diagnostic Center.

 What is a mammogram?

 Mammography is a simple, quick, non-invasive screening test used in the prevention and early detection of breast cancer.
 The procedure uses low-dose digital imaging to safely create images of the breast tissue.
 Radiologists read the images to determine whether cancer is present.
 Because of new technology available at the Breast Diagnostic Center, you now have your choice of traditional 2D mammography or latest 3D mammography that can be used for screening and diagnosis.